cjmartin/launchcalendar.org/_drafts/past/2002-11-25-space-shuttle-endeavour-expedition-6.md

 vehicle: Space Shuttle Endeavour (STS-113)
 vehicle-type: rocket
 vehicle-slug: ''
-payload: 'Expedition 6 (Ken Bowersox, Don Pettit, Nikolai Budarin)'
+payload: STS-113 (Expedition 6 Crew Transfer)
 payload-type: crew capsule
 payload-description: >-
-  Expedition 6 NASA and Russian crew launched on Space Shuttle Endeavour (STS-113) for a planned ISS stay; following the Columbia disaster, they returned in Soyuz TMA-1.
+  Space Shuttle Endeavour carried Ken Bowersox, Don Pettit, and Nikolai Budarin to the ISS for Expedition 6.
+Following the Columbia disaster, the crew returned to Earth aboard Soyuz TMA-1 after an extended stay.
 links:
   - title: >-
       Butch and Suni weren’t the only ones: the stories of astronauts “stranded”